 This article contains affiliate links.

 I’ve used several different chronographs over the years.
 As I got deeper into writing for print magazines, the need for something that was both convenient and effective was at the forefront.
-For several reasons, I’ve been frustrated with both my optical and magnetic chronos.
-For a long time, I was tempted by the LabRadar and the promise of it’s radar goodness.
+For several reasons, I’ve been frustrated with both my optical and magnetic chronographs.
+For a long time, I was tempted by the LabRadar and the promise of its radar goodness.
 Sadly, it didn’t seem like it was suited to my needs.

 The Garmin fixed that.